uktrade/data-hub-api/README.md

 3. Build and run the necessary containers for the required environment:

     ```shell
-    docker-compose build
+    docker-compose up -d
     ```

-4. Populate the database and initialise Elasticsearch:

-    ```shell
-    docker-compose run leeloo ./manage.py migrate
-    docker-compose run leeloo ./manage.py init_es
-    docker-compose run leeloo ./manage.py loadinitialmetadata
-    docker-compose run leeloo ./manage.py createinitialrevisions
-    ```
+    * It will take time for the leeloo API container to come up - it will run migrations on both DBs, load initial data, sync elasticsearch etc. Watch along in the api container's logs.
     * **NOTE:**
-      If you are using a linux system, these commands may hang on waiting for the elasticsearch container to come up (`data-hub-leeloo_es_1`) - it might be perpetually restarting.
+      If you are using a linux system, the  elasticsearch container may not come up successfully (`data-hub-leeloo_es_1`) - it might be perpetually restarting.
       If the logs for that container mention something like `max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]`, you will need to run the following on your host machine: